Creating & Sending Job Offer Letters for Employees in India

 Key Takeaways:

-• Two offer letters need to be sent: the first is from the company to secure the candidate, and the second is from the EOR partner for formal onboarding.
+• Two offer letters need to be sent: the first is from the company to secure the candidate, and the second is from the Employer of Record (EOR) partner for formal onboarding.

 • The EOR partner acts as the legal employer in India, handling compliance, payroll, and other administrative tasks on behalf of the client company.